Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Experiments

-We remark that superfingerprints are proposed as a possible solution to reduce the impact of collisions (see Section~\ref{ssec:collisions}) on the classification results and, consequently, to improve the classification performance.
-This can be explained noticing that, even though other collisions could occur also in the case of the $k$-fingers extracted from the fingerprint built on the inverse alphabet, concatenating the two fingerprints reduce the overall probability of collision, since the probability that both fingerprints are affected by the collision phenomenon is lower than the probability of collision of the two fingerprints taken singularly.
-In terms of how the rule-based classifier works, this means that, even if the absolute number of $k$-fingers being collisions may increase, their incidence on the total number of $k$-fingers obtained will be lower, leading to a higher number of correct classifications.
-Still, the theoretical demonstration of the superfingeprint capacity to reduce the collisions remains open, so task T3 has been carried out as a first attempt to empirically asses its effectiveness.
+Since the superfingerprints cannot certainly reduce the rate of collisions, the performance improvement with respect to task T2 can only be ascribed to the fact that superfingerprints are able to reduce the impact of collisions on the classification.
+This can be explained by noting that, even though additional collisions may even occur in the case when using $k$-fingers, extracted from the fingerprints built on the inverse alphabet, nevertheless the concatenation of the two fingerprints reduces the overall probability of collision, since the probability that both fingerprints are affected by a collision is lower than the probability of collision of the two separated fingerprints.
+In terms of how the rule-based classifier works, this means that, even if the absolute number of $k$-fingers, producing collisions, may increase, their incidence on the total number of obtained $k$-fingers will be lower, leading to a higher number of correct classifications.
+Still, the theoretical demonstration of the capability of superfingeprints to reduce the impact of collisions remains open.
+Task T3 is a first attempt for empirically assessing their effectiveness.

-\subsection{Error analysis}
+\subsubsection{Error analysis}